- Energy

 Grids can run on renewables

-Even if we did, it’s misleading to say that blackouts caused by a lack of inertia, such as the examples in the last section, are ‘caused by renewables’.
+It’s misleading to say that blackouts caused by a lack of inertia, such as the examples in the last section, are ‘caused by renewables’.
 This is an issue with the grid infrastructure – blaming solar panels or wind turbines is akin to blaming water for a leaky pipe.

 “There’s nothing wrong with wind and solar which would have caused the blackout.
 It is just the way we manage them”, Janusz Bialek, Principal Research Fellow at the Control and Power Group at Imperial College London, told Science Feedback.